hammockhippie/Pillow/docs/installation.rst

     See `Build Options`_ to see how to build this version.
   * Previous versions of Pillow (5.0.0 to 8.1.2) linked libraqm dynamically at runtime.

+* **libavif** provides support for the AVIF format.

+  * Pillow requires libavif version **0.8.0** or greater, which is when AVIF image sequence support was added.
+  * libavif is merely an API that wraps AVIF codecs.
+If you are compiling libavif from source, you will also need to install both an AVIF encoder and decoder, such as rav1e and dav1d, or libaom, which both encodes and decodes AVIF images.

 * **libxcb** provides X11 screengrab support.

 .. tab:: Linux